- ASUG produced a poll called the 2019 State of the SAP Community, which covered S/4HANA topics.

 - How accurate was this poll?

 But something else to mention is that ASUG has no independence from SAP.
-Therefore they are an entirely non-credible source of information on SAP, and we find falsehoods presented by ASUG in their publications as a normal course of reading ASUG material.
-In fact, ASUG’s material is essentially copied and pasted directly from SAP marketing literature.
+Therefore they are an entirely non-credible source of information on SAP, and we find falsehoods presented by ASUG in their publications as an ordinary course of reading ASUG material.
+ASUG’s content is mostly copied and pasted directly from SAP marketing literature.

 These graphics are the only real detail from the poll.
 We will highlight some of the curious observations listed in these graphics.